travis-ci/docs-travis-ci-com/user/database-setup.md

 ### Using `pg_config`

-If your builds rely on the use of the `pg_config` command, you need to install an additional apt package `postgresql-server-dev-X.Y` for the version of PostgreSQL you are using in order to obtain meaningful output from the command.
+If your builds rely on the `pg_config` command, you need to install an additional apt package `postgresql-server-dev-X.Y`, where `X.Y` matches the version of PostgreSQL you are using.

 For example: